Bigby Wolf: In other media

 Bigby Wolf appears as the protagonist of The Wolf Among Us, a graphic adventure game played from a third-person perspective.
 Bigby is voiced by Adam Harrington, who also voices the Woodsman from Little Red Riding Hood, Bigby's longtime rival.
 Players control Bigby as he investigates the brutal murders of fairy tale characters and slowly unwinds the mystery of the Fabletown killer.
-When exploring an environment, Bigby can interact with objects and talk with non-player characters, many of whom are established series characters including Snow White, the Woodsman, and Sleeping Beauty.
+When exploring an environment, Bigby can interact with objects and talk with non-player characters, many of whom are established series characters including Snow White, the Woodsman, and Beauty from Beauty and the Beast.
 Dialogue options chosen during conversations may have a positive or negative effect on how other characters view Bigby, and their perceptions have far-reaching consequences which influence future events in the narrative.
 Some scenes are more action-oriented, which subjects Bigby to a series of quick time event (QTE) prompts for players to respond to.

 The video game's branching narrative is adapted and streamlined into a single canon plotline as Fables: The Wolf Among Us, with its first issue released on December 10, 2014 and published by Vertigo Comics.
 It was written by Matthew Sturges and Dave Justus, and serves as a canon prequel story to the comic book series.
 The series concluded on November 3, 2015 and collected as Fables: The Wolf Among Us Vol. 1.

-Bigby is the main character of the upcoming sequel The Wolf Among Us 2, which will continue events after the first game, though it still serve as a prequel to the comic series.
+Bigby is the main character of the upcoming sequel The Wolf Among Us 2, which will continue events after the first game, though it still serves as a prequel to the comic series.
 Harrington is set to reprise his role as the character.
-The game is being developed by LCG Entertainment, doing business as Telltale Games, in association with AdHoc Studio which is composed of former Telltale Games staff.
+The game is developed by LCG Entertainment, doing business as Telltale Games, in association with AdHoc Studio which is composed of former Telltale Games staff.